ibe-uw/BaNaNA/README.md

 rrnas: 18S_rRNA:1000,5_8S_rRNA:90,28S_rRNA:400
 ```

-And if you amplicon contains only 18S rDNA gene, this option should look like this:
+And if you amplicon contains only 18S rRNA gene, this option should look like this:

 ```
 rrnas: 18S_rRNA:1000
 ```

-* `chosen_rrna`: Specify which rDNA gene, included in the `rrnas` option you want to keep for futher analysis.
+* `chosen_rrna`: Specify which rRNA gene, included in the `rrnas` option you want to keep for futher analysis.
 Choose only one gene, ***the default one is `18S_rRNA` gene***.
 * `db_location`: Provide absolute path to the reference database you want to use to assign the taxonomy with.
 * `db_id`: Specify minimal identity of OTUs to the closest reference sequence for taxonomic annotation. ***Default is `0.7`***.
 * `db_query_cov`: Specify minimal coverage of OTUs to the closest reference sequence for taxonomic annotation. ***Default is `0.9`***.